next-hat/nanocl/doc/man/nanocl-state.md

 # NAME

-state - Apply or Remove a Statefile
+state - Preview, Apply or Remove a Statefile

 ## SYNOPSIS